 - Clearly posting this information in the employees work area or break room, with a sign-off sheet that employees sign once they have gone through it.

 - Creating a curriculum and keeping a roster of the employees that attend or go through that training.

-The Snohomish Health District has created Restriction and Notification of Ill Food Workers posters and employee signature handouts to help you meet this requirement in a verifiable way.
+The Snohomish County Health Department has created Restriction and Notification of Ill Food Workers posters and employee signature handouts to help you meet this requirement in a verifiable way.
 They are all located on our Educational Resources page.